Bernice King: Adult life

-At the age of 19, she made her first major speech in Chicago, and stated that "We've come a long way.
+At the age of 19, she made her first major speech in Chicago and stated that "We've come a long way.
 But we have a long way to go."
 In early 1983, King gave a speech at St. Sabina Church in Chicago.
 Many members of the audience said that she reminded them of her father.
 King attended Grinnell College in Iowa, and graduated from Spelman College, a historically black college in Atlanta, with a degree in psychology in 1985.
 King says she had thoughts of suicide before "God intervened."

-King was arrested with her mother Coretta and her brother Martin Luther King III on June 26, 1985 with the offense of demonstrating in front of an embassy.
+King was arrested with her mother Coretta and her brother Martin Luther King III on June 26, 1985, with the offense of demonstrating in front of an embassy.
 They were participating in anti-apartheid demonstration in front of the South African Embassy.
 The three stayed in jail overnight.
 The youngest daughter of Martin Luther King, his widow and his eldest son were charged with a misdemeanor, demonstrating within 500 feet of an embassy.

 On January 7, 1986, King was arrested with her sister Yolanda and her brother Martin Luther King III for "disorderly conduct."
 Bernice and her siblings were arrested by officers deployed to the Winn Dixie supermarket.
 The supermarket had been subject to protest since September 1985, which was when the Southern Christian Leadership Conference began boycotts of South African canned fruit.
 It was the first time Bernice and her siblings had been arrested together at a protest.
 On January 15, 1987, what would have been her father's 58th birthday, King spoke in Chicago and told denizens to stay away from drugs.

-At the age of 24, Bernice decided to become a minister, and she earned a Master's degree in Divinity (MDiv) and a juris doctor from Emory University in 1990.
-King is also a member of the State Bar of Georgia.
+At the age of 24, Bernice decided to become a minister, and she earned a Master of Divinity (MDiv) and a Juris Doctor from Emory University in 1990.
+However, King is an inactive member of the State Bar of Georgia.